In September, I wrote a post on foraging and using goldenrod, and in it, I mentioned that I really wanted to make goldenrod soap soon too.

 Karma is something of a “hippy” essential oil blend.
 The first time I smelled it right out of the bottle, I thought it smelled like a health food store!
 It really develops a warm, pleasant scent in soap though and many of my family members LOVE it in lotion.
 It does have a 1% synthetic component to mimic Ambergris, which is a musky note extracted from sperm whale intestines.
 The possession and trade of real ambergris is prohibited by the Endangered Species Act, so in this case, synthetic is a better choice.
 You could also look up the essential oils contained in the blend and put together your own similar fragrance profile, if you’d like, use a different essential oil (perhaps lemongrass) or just leave it unscented.

 Step 7: Pour the soap into the prepared mold and cover with a sheet of wax paper, then the mold’s top or a piece of cardboard.
 Insulate the mold with a towel or small quilt, but peek every so often to make sure that the soap isn’t overheating.
 It will darken in spots and take on a gel-like appearance at some points (that’s all normal as it goes through “gel phase”), but if you see a crack developing down the middle, it’s getting too hot and should be uncovered.

 Step 8: Allow the soap to stay in the mold for at least 24 to 48 hours.
 Remove from the mold and slice into bars.
 Let the soap cure for at least 4 weeks before use.

-If you enjoyed this tutorial on making goldenrod soap, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed this tutorial on making goldenrod soap, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to three times a month.
 (No spam ever, unsubscribe at any time.)